Trump Might Take Away Aid To Puerto Rico To Pay For His Border Wall

-En route to Texas to assess a situation he has described as a humanitarian and national crisis, President Donald was briefed by members of his administration on a plan that would allow him to reallocate billions of dollars of disaster aid money from other places across the nation in order to build a wall between the U.S. and Mexico border.
+En route to Texas to assess a situation he has described as a humanitarian and national crisis, President Trump was briefed by members of his administration on a plan that would allow him to reallocate billions of dollars of disaster aid money from other places across the nation in order to build a wall between the U.S. and Mexico border.

 According to officials who were part of that meeting, Trump was told that he could declare a national emergency in regards to the need to build a border wall to stop unwanted immigrants from entering the country.
 After an emergency was declared, he could then move funds allocated to the Army Corps of Engineers that were once dedicated toward other aid and prevention projects to pay for the construction of the wall, NBC News reported on Thursday.

-In total, Trump could move about $13.9 billion from those projects to fund 315 miles of a border wall or other barrier at the southern border.
+In total, Trump could move about $13.9 billion from those projects to fund 315 miles of a border wall or other barriers at the southern border.

-The funds would reportedly be moved out of projects that are currently geared toward recovery efforts in places hit by hurricanes and floodings.
+The funds would reportedly be moved out of projects that are currently geared toward recovery efforts in places hit by hurricanes and floods.
 About $2.5 billion of the $13.9 billion figure would come from projects to help Puerto Rico, which is still recuperating from the devastating effects of Hurricane Maria, which hit the island territory in 2017.

 Border wall funds could be diverted from a pool meant for Puerto Rico, Texas and other areas hit by disasters if Trump declares a national emergency https://t.co/PclZdk4Oyz pic.twitter.com/rmKWEMahr9